-Based on the final rates published by the USITC, the combined CVD and ADD rates averaged approximately 20.23% and 7.4% in 2018 and 2017, respectively.
-Our 2018 operating results include a CVD and ADD deposits expense of \$24.7 million based on the final rates on softwood lumber shipments to the U.S.
+Based on the final rates published by the USITC, the combined CVD and ADD rates averaged approximately 20.23% in 2019 and 2018.
+Our 2019 operating results include a CVD and ADD deposits expense based on the final rates on softwood lumber shipments to the U.S.